Texas

 Activity Note

-Walking up/down steps to reach the River Walk, walking up to 3 miles throughout the day over paved and uneven terrain; standing up to 2 hours at a time.
+Walking up/down steps to reach the River Walk.
+Walking up to 3 miles throughout the day over paved and uneven terrain; standing up to 2 hours at a time.

 Breakfast:

-Breakfast buffet at the hotel.
+At the hotel.

 Morning:

 Our local expert will explore Texas history and culture from a Tejano perspective.
-Since Spanish Conquistadors first landed on this soil more than 500 years ago, there have been fascinating stories of conflicts and compromises, love affairs and bitter hatreds among our many peoples.
-We will explore the area's complex history together.
+Since Spanish Conquistadors first landed on this soil more than 500 years ago, there have been fascinating stories of conflicts and compromises, love affairs, and bitter hatreds among our many peoples.
+We will explore the area’s complex history together.
 Next, we’ll embark on a field trip by foot with a local expert to explore some of San Antonio’s most iconic sites.
 We’ll also learn about the development of the River Walk and its impact on the transformation of the area.
 We will visit the historic Menger hotel, across the plaza from the Alamo.
-The Menger, the oldest continuously operating hotel west of the Mississippi, was established in 1859 and set the standard of luxury for its day.
+The Menger – the oldest continuously operating hotel west of the Mississippi – was established in 1859 and set the standard of luxury for its day.
 Historic events that took place here include Teddy Roosevelt’s Rough Riders cavalry brigade recruitment.
-Our expert will take us inside for a peek at the elaborately appointed lobbies and the Menger bar, to see memorabilia from TR's time.
+Our expert will take us inside for a peek at the elaborately appointed lobbies and the Menger bar, to see memorabilia from TR’s time.

 Lunch: